Erb's Palsy Lawyers

 If you notice any of these symptoms, see your doctor for a physical evaluation to determine if your baby has Erb’s palsy.

 If your baby is diagnosed with Erb’s palsy, your first priority is to determine treatment options.
-Your next priority is to call our Erb’s palsy lawyers to find out if you have legal claim.
+Your next priority is to call our Erb’s palsy lawyers to find out if you have a legal claim.
 We may be able to obtain compensation to help cover the cost of your baby’s treatment.

 Erb’s Palsy Risk Factors